 - if you are allergic to sirolimus, polysorbate 80, antihistamines (eg, diphenhydramine), rubber, or latex

-- if you have diabetes, high cholesterol or triglyceride levels, liver problems, bone marrow problems, certain blood problems (eg, low white blood cell or platelet levels), or a weakened immune system
+- if you have diabetes or high blood sugar levels, high cholesterol or triglyceride levels, liver problems, bone marrow problems, certain blood problems (eg, low white blood cell or platelet levels), or a weakened immune system

 - if you have a certain type of tumor (eg, brain tumor), other cancers, an infection, or a wound, or if you have recently had or will be having surgery